bloovis/csup.mirror/www/crscope.md

 for Crystal and Ruby.
 It is a partial reimplementation of [cscope](https://cscope.sourceforge.net/), the venerable source code browing tool for C.

-Crscope has only the features I needed for use in my MicroEMACS variant: the ability to find the definitions of:

-* methods (`def`)
-* classes (`class`)
-* modules (`module`)
-* constants (UPPER_CASE_NAMES = ...)
-* libraries (`lib`)

-Crscope uses rough heuristics to find these things, and doesn't attempt to do a full parse or to find all uses of a symbol.
-These heuristics involve the use of regular expressions, and assumptions about the indentation of blocks.
-In particular, the indentation of `end` must match that of the opening `class`, `def`, etc., except in the case of one-liner class and method definitions, with `end` on the same line.
+Crscope uses different parsing strategies for Crystal and Ruby:

+* For Crystal, crscope uses the compiler's own parser.
+It records information about classes, modules, methods, libraries, C functions, method calls, and assignments.

+For Ruby, crscope uses uses rough heuristics, making heavy use of regular expressions and the indentation level of lines of code.
+It records less information than the Crystal parser: classes, modules, methods, and constants.

 Like cscope, crscope can also search for files, using a partial match of the term you enter, and can also search using regular expressions.

-Crscope attempts to define method and class names using a qualified syntax of the form `Class1.Class2[...].MethodName`, where nested classes are separated with periods.
-This is slightly different from the scoping syntax used in Crystal, but it allows for a consistent and simple naming scheme.
+Crscope records information about method and class names using a qualified syntax of the form `Class1.Class2[...].MethodName`, where nested classes are separated with periods.
+This is slightly different from the scoping syntax used in Crystal and Ruby, but it allows for a consistent and simple naming scheme.

-## How crscope is different from cscope
+## New features

 Crscope has several features that are missing in cscope:

 * **Completions**:  If you
-press ?  while entering a search field, crscope will display a list of possible names, and will also insert as many characters as necessary to give the longest possible match.
-Completions are *not* allowed for regular expression searches.
+press `?`  while entering a symbol search field, crscope will display a list of possible names, and will also insert as many characters as necessary to give the longest possible match.
+Completions are *not* allowed for non-symbol searches.

 * **Search fields editing**: You can use EMACS-style keys for editing search fields, such as `C-a` for beginning of line, `C-e` for end of line, etc.